What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 How To Build A Simple Parallel LiPo Charging Board or Harness

-Next up is a parallel charge board I built many years ago that supports all my LiPo packs that have Deans connectors.
+I built this para-board many years ago that supports all my LiPo packs that have Deans connectors.
 As you can see on the back side of the board, all the plugs are wired and soldered in parallel.

 Deans Parallel Charge Board Showing Parallel Wiring